 2.4.
 Nutrition Retention

-Compared to other cooking methods, such as boiling or frying, using a crockpot helps retain more nutrients in the chicken.
-The gentle cooking process reduces the chances of nutrient loss, allowing for healthier meals.
+Compared to boiling or frying, crockpot keeps more nutrints in the chicken.
+The gentle heat makes less nutrient loss, so you get healthier meals.

 2.5.
 Versatility